 Whew!
 Wouldn’t it be better to avoid this problem altogether?

 There are several steps an agent can take to avoid the expense and hassle of a name correction:

 - Ask the client how it is spelled on their passport!
 That is the spelling that matters. – If you can see the passport yourself, even better!
 Some agents require travelers to send photocopies of their passports before booking.

 - Enter the names on Centrav’s website beginning with the first name!
 It looks like this:

 - Review the names on the booking confirmation email to make sure they are spelled correctly.
 (You might as well check the flight times/dates, too!)

 - Use the Traveler Receipt tool to send a copy of the itinerary to your client.
 In the free flow text box, ask them to verify the name spellings, dates, and flight times.
 Emphasize that they must make corrections now or they will incur a penalty to make corrections once ticketed, protecting them from costly fees.

 Avoid the headache!
 One letter misspelled may seem minor, but the effort, cost, and process time involved to correct ‘just one letter’ are the same as it is for any other name correction.

-That is a hassle we would all like to avoid.
+That is a problem we would all like to avoid!